msageryd/node-schedule-rrule/README.md

 # Node Schedule RRule

-This is an RRule version of Matt Patenaude's node-schedule.
+This is an RRule version of Matt Patenaude's [node-schedule](https://github.com/node-schedule/node-schedule) (now maintained by Tejas Manohar).

 The very nice core of Matt's library is kept in order to handle many scheduled jobs with only one timer.